 Your search for genuine and various forms of self-expression will take you all over the place.
 You are bound to meet more people and pass the time in a healthy and productive fashion.

 You Don’t Need A Partner To Keep Up Appearances or Validate Your Life

 Relationships are not a substitute for confidence or competence.
 Don’t let other people’s hype about your relationships influence you to stay in or constantly search for a relationship.

-Just because someone besides your close social circle love you and are fascinated by you, doesn’t mean you don’t have to nurture these feelings yourself.
+Just because someone besides your close social circle loves you and is fascinated by you, doesn’t mean you don’t have to nurture these feelings yourself.

 Being Single Doesn’t Mean You Don’t Have Love

-There are still people that care for you, want to hang out with you, desire your opinion and love you for who you are.
-Stay open minded and ready to accept the gifts that universe is throwing your way.
+There are still people that care for you, want to hang out with you, desire your opinion, and love you for who you are.
+Stay open-minded and ready to accept the gifts that the universe is throwing your way.

 Time Spent Alone Is Time Spent Recovering